 Amber Hearn is a multidisciplinary Sydney based artist, originally from regional NSW.
-Her practice engages the fields of Painting, Sculpture, Installation and Video, including VR.
+Her practice engages the fields of Painting, Sculpture, Installation, Photography and Video, including VR.

-Her work explores ideas of self, discontent with the future, the nature of being, human experience and her personal history as a woman which is embodied in her most recent VR film, Bang Bang Bang (2018).
+Her work explores discontent with the future, the nature of ‘being’, human experience/connection/lack of connection and being a woman, embodied in her most recent VR film, Bang Bang Bang (2018).

 Amber received a Bachelor of Fine Art (Honours) from The National Art School (NAS) Sydney in 2014.
 She is the sole founder and curator of the ‘Crossing Borders’ refugee fundraising annual project which runs in partnership with NAS, raising money for Refugee Advice and Casework Service (RACS) to continue providing free legal services to people seeking asylum in Australia.